Zimbabwean author Tsitsi Dangarembga acquitted – DW – 05/09/2023

 The decision came as a relief to the author and her legal team.
 "I can confirm that she has been acquitted.
 As her lawyers we are grateful because she had not committed any offence in the first place," her lawyer, Harrison Nkomo, told Reuters.

-In a statement published on Twitter, Dangarembga said that the initial conviction was a "blatant miscarriage of justice" and added that she was "encouraged" that the High Court of Zimbabwe "shows respect for the law as it was codified" and hopes it will continue to do so.
+In a statement published on Twitter, Dangarembga said that the initial conviction was a "blatant miscarriage of justice."
+She added that she was "encouraged" that the High Court of Zimbabwe "shows respect for the law as it was codified" and hopes it will continue to do so.

 'Space for freedom of expression is shrinking'